Golf Course Sale Has ‘Crazy Good’ Economic Significance

 On Oct.
 8, the Lummi Nation assumed ownership of the highly rated Loomis Trail Golf Course south of Blaine.
 Jay Julius, Chair of the Lummi Indian Business Council (LIBC), told Business Pulse in a phone interview that this transaction has “crazy good” economic significance, not only for the Lummi Nation but for all of Whatcom County.

-The 180-acre property that includes the golf course, plus overnight and meeting space accomodations, sold for about $3.8 million, Julius said.
-He noted that the course, built in 1995 and rated as high as No. 5 in the state by golf publications, has been “excellently maintained, (but) other parts of the property will need repairs and some love.”
+The 180-acre property that includes the golf course, plus overnight and meeting space accommodations, sold for about $3.8 million, Julius said.
+He noted that the course, built-in 1995 and rated as high as No. 5 in the state by golf publications, has been “excellently maintained, (but) other parts of the property will need repairs and some love.”

 Julius described how the vision for Loomis Trail includes an economic boost virtually untapped in years past: hosting events, such as weddings and business meetings, and attracting recreational visitors to the 16 hotel rooms and 4,200 square feet of banquet space.
 Golf will serve as a value-added attraction for the Silver Reef (“we’ll lean on them for business and marketing savvy”).
 And Loomis Trail will become the home course for two high school golf teams—Lummi Nation School, which added the sport last year, and Ferndale High.